MAISRC/ggplot_plus/README.md

     [16] "smooth"     "area"       "ribbon"     "crossbar"   "errorbar"
     [21] "linerange"  "pointrange" "density"    "dotplot"

-If you are interested in seeing other base `ggplot2` `geom`s be implemented, let us know.
+If you’d like to see additional geoms supported, you can request them using the Issues feature on the package’s Github page.

-## Improving axes
+## Improving Axes

-Returning to our scatterplot from earlier:
+Let’s return to our earlier scatterplot:

 ``` r
 ggplot(iris,